google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 We’ve designed and implemented the Contact Picker API using the core principles defined in
 [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.
+I'll explain each.

 ### User control {: #security-control }

-Access to the users' contacts is via the picker, it can only be called with a user gesture, on a [secure][secure-contexts], top-level browsing context.
+Access to the users' contacts is via the picker, and it can only be called with a user gesture, on a [secure][secure-contexts], top-level browsing context.
 This ensures that a site can’t show the picker on page load, or randomly show the picker without any context.